Norkart/API-documentation/API-maptiles/README.md

 ### Usage in other libraries / desktop systems

 For use in other libraries or desktop systems - please refer to the url-schemes above and see the examples and tutorials below.
-Remember to reach out at https://developer.norkart.no/ for support.

 ### Code examples and tutorials